platformatic/graphql-composer/README.md

 ### `Composer` class

 Instances of the `Composer` class are returned from the `compose()` function.
 The `Composer` constructor is not exposed as part of the public API.

+#### `Composer.prototype.toSdl()`

+  - Arguments
+    - None
+  - Returns
+    - `SDL` string

+Returns the SDL of the supergraph as a string; this can be passed to the GraphQL service as a schema definition.

 #### `Composer.prototype.toSchema()`